homemech/unity-pattern-combo/README.md

 An action/fighting game combo system centered on the command pattern.
 Created in December 2023 as a supplement for Unity e-book "Level up your code with game programming patterns"

-This demo involves most of of the programming patterns in Unity's e-book:
+This demo involves most of the programming patterns in Unity's e-book:

 https://unity.com/resources/level-up-your-code-with-game-programming-patterns